LIFETIME WARRANTY

 All gold is categorised using the karat system.
 A karat count represents the ratio of pure gold to other metals.
 For instance, pure gold is 24 karat.
 This means that 24 out of 24 parts of the metal are gold.
 In contrast, 18 karat gold contains 18 parts gold to 6 parts of another metal.

-10K vs 14K vs 18K and 24K Gold
+10K vs. 14K vs. 18K and 24K Gold: at a glance

 Naturally, it’s easy to assume that 24k gold is the best of the best.
 We believe this too, which is why all 7879 gold jewellery is made out of 24k gold.
 However, we also know that 24k gold isn’t suitable for everything or everyone.